 Halsell is eager to share with her Concordia PA students how faith informs the practice of medicine.

 Click here to learn more about CUAA’s Physician Assistant Studies program and application requirements.
 Renovations for the Physician Assistant wing of CUAA’s North Building begin the first week in February.
-Interviews and visits for selected applicants of the Class of 2021 begin in March and April.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.